timojuez/hificon/README.md

 ## Troubleshoot
-- If hificon_setup cannot find your device, add the amp's IP address as "Host = [IP]" under [Amp] to .hificon.cfg in your user directory.
+- If hificon_setup cannot find your device, add the amp's IP address as "Host = [IP]" under [Amp] to ~/.hificon/main.cfg in your user directory.
 - If you are on a GNU OS and the key binding does not work, you can try the setup for proprietary OS.